 New York Pitch Conference II: Forster’s Gold

-At first glance it’s not obvious what a twentieth-century English novelist EM Forster, best known in our century as the writer whose work inspired three Merchant Ivory film productions, would have to do with a blog about a New York Pitch Conference.
-But as fate would have it, EM Forster explored themes far beyond the English romantic oeuvre signposted by Howard’s End, A Room with a Viewand Passage to India.
+It wasn’t until after I’d won the grant that I found an answer to this question.
+It came from the direction of the English novelist EM Forster, best known in our century as the writer whose work inspired three Merchant Ivory film productions.
 Curiously, his short stories included a science fiction dystopia, The Machine Stops.
-In this, he paints a scenario where the earth’s surface is a wasteland, and people now live in underground in cells, isolated but with a Machine to connect them to music, information and amenities, as well as other listeners.
-It seems extraordinarily prescient that a work published in 1909 could anticipate the coming of the world-wide web.
-And it’s more compelling than ever to know how Forster’s protagonist, Vashti, fares in the face of this so-called utopia.
-Having being served by the Machine all her life, Vashti is at a complete loss as to how to conduct herself when the Machine stops functioning.
-Now humans have no choice but to communicate with each other through face-to-face encounters.
-It is a prospect so terrifying that people see suicide as the preferable option.
+The story, published in 1909, is over a hundred years old but feels as if it’s forged this century.
+The earth’s surface is a wasteland, and people now live in underground in cells, isolated but with a Machine to connect them to music, information and amenities, as well as other listeners.
+Forster’s protagonist, Vashti, has been served by the Machine all her life.
+So when the Machine stops, she’s confused, terrified and at a loss what to do.
+Humans no have no other choice but to communicate with each other through face-to-face encounters.
+It is a prospect so terrifying that some citizens elect to opt out and suicide.

-Instinctively, I think, humans take for granted the idea that face-to-face relationships are more meaningful than alternatives.
-The values lies in all those benefits of non-verbal communication.
-We can make a more thorough stocktake of his or her personality.
-We can better assess a person’s body language, clothing, deportment, nuances of voice, and how he or she interacts with others.
-With more comprehensive input, we’re in a better position to know whether to respect, like and trust the person we’re focussing on.
+What his story underlines is that relationships forged by face-to-face encounters are more meaningful than the alternatives.
+In face-to-face encounters we’re able to dip into all those non-verbal clues and signs that tell us whether we’re getting our point across or failing.
+We can better assess a person’s body language, clothing, deportment, nuances of voice, and view how the potential new agent interacts with others.
+With more comprehensive input, we’re in a better position to know whether to respect, like and trust the agent we’re focussing on.

-Though it might be hard to measure, I wanted to try, regardless.
-The perfect case in point was the New York Pitch Conference of September 2018.
-Flying over from Australia, I had secured a grant but also invested several hundred dollars of my own.
-I would pitch to four editors, face to face, over the same number of days.
+The pitching conference I’d targeted was the Algonkian writers’ New York Pitch Conference, run every three months in Manhattan.
+In September 2018, I flew over from Australia to Manhattan to pitch to four editors, face to face, over the same number of days.
 On the first day, all conference attendees, fifty-odd strangers, gathered in a reception room at Ripley Grier studios to receive our name badges and sign the attendance roll.
 The conference convenor outlined the agenda – we would divide into three groups, of at least 15 participants, separated according to our genres.
 The convenor assigned each group a workshop leader, and in the case of myself, and fellow Australian writer and conference attendee, Suzie Strong, we were assigned Ann Garvin, an experienced writing teacher and New York Times bestselling novelist.
 It was Ann’s job to help us craft a pitch that would best promote our work to the editors.
 The first day’s work involved pitching before Ann and the others in our group.
 The other three days would involve pitching to our four New York editors.

 - New York Times best seller Ann Garvin

-The process of face-to-face pitching, as you might imagine, is more daunting than submitting via exposition.
-There are more variables to control: is my hair right, my make-up adjusted, my voice calm and my manner confident?
-Is the passion for this story being adequately conveyed?
+The process of face-to-face pitching, as you might imagine, was far more daunting than submitting via email.
+There were more variables to control: was my hair right, my make-up adjusted, my voice calm and my manner confident?
+Was the passion for this story being adequately conveyed?

 Ann rallied to our side, sitting alongside us in the pitching process.
 With a trusty note taker at our side, we didn’t have to panic about writing down or forgetting the advice coming from our editors.
 We could gauge the editor’s body language and observe where we’d specifically gained traction or lost it.
 This information could lead us to adjust our pitches in preparation for the editor on the following day.
-In mastering a face-to-face pitch, we put more of ourselves on the line, and the pay off, compared to exposition, was a good deal more accurate feedback as well as the confidence gained in achieving a more strenuous goal.
+In mastering a face-to-face pitch, we put more of ourselves on the line, and the pay off, compared to exposition, was a good deal more accurate feedback as well as the confidence gained in selling our work, a confidence that would carry us well beyond the context of pitching.
 Most of us walked away with a fair estimation of whether we’d impressed our editor or not, although some editors kept their body language close, and were harder to read than others.